Activision/cwl-data/data/README.md

  * Aggregate Stats - basic stats summed over a certain period of time (series, tournament, season) then normalized per game to allow player vs player comparisons, such as `season k/d`, `kills per game`, `plants per round`, `points per game`, ...
  * Advanced Stats (aka sabermetrics) - complex derived stats that *best* describe player performance and/or enable *better* player vs player comparisons, such as `QBR` from american football, `WAR` and `OPS+` from baseball, `PER` in basketball, ...

-For Call of Duty, every class of stats is under active investigation.
+For Call of Duty, everything from basic stats to advanced stats is under active investigation.
+What stats work best when?
+What stats are best when comparing players, when comparing teams?
+What stats best predict future performance?

 ## The Stats

+The basic and derived stats found in the data files (aka the columns):

  * `match id` - unique game id
  * `series id` - unique series id